Within Temptation: The Heart of Everything, international recognition and first world tour (2007–2008)

-On 19 October 2007, Within Temptation released the video for their third single "All I Need".
-The single was released in Europe around 12 November and features the single and album versions of the title track plus demo versions of "The Last Time" (previously unreleased track), "Frozen" and "Our Solemn Hour".
+On 19 October 2007, Within Temptation released the video for their third single, "All I Need".
+The single was released in Europe around 12 November and features the single and album versions of the title track plus demo versions of "The Last Time" (a previously unreleased track), "Frozen" and "Our Solemn Hour".

-In November 2007, the band released info that their concert at Beursgebouw, in Eindhoven, was filmed for possible inclusion on a new concert DVD (either parts or all of the show).
+In November 2007, the band released a statement that their concert at Beursgebouw, in Eindhoven, was filmed for possible inclusion on a new concert DVD (either parts or all of the show).
 On 7 February 2008, the band performed a 10,000 audience show entitled Black Symphony at the Ahoy in Nederlands together with The Metropole Orchestra, a choir and several guest artists, and it was later revealed that this show would be filmed in its entirety for DVD and Blu-ray together with a double CD, which was to be released on 22 September 2008 (international) and 23 September 2008 (in the US).
 The trailer for the DVD (containing the entire live performance of the song "Our Solemn Hour" from the show) was released on the band's Opendisc feature on 16 July 2008.
 Another single from The Heart of Everything, Forgiven, was released to promote the Black Symphony release.
 Later, Black Symphony was certified Gold in the Netherlands.

 An Acoustic Night at the Theatre (2009–2010)

-On 3 November 2008, Ruud Jolie stated on his blog, that the members of Within Temptation were going to take a year off, writing that "After the Theater Tour, that will start next week, me and the rest of Within Temptation are gonna take a whole year off.
+On 3 November 2008, Ruud Jolie stated on his blog, "After the Theater Tour, that will start next week, me and the rest of Within Temptation are gonna take a whole year off.
 For the last 7 years, we've been hopping from studio to tour bus to airplane to boat to studio again to tour bus to bicycle to airplane to an occasional swimming pool on the top of a hotel to tour bus again.
 We all really needed a break from the band..."
 From that tour, On 11 August 2009, on their official website, Sharon announced that an acoustic album would be released in late October/early November called An Acoustic Night at the Theatre.
 It would include several acoustic songs from their tour in November 2008.
-On 30 October the album was released, the single was released with the album called Utopia.
+On 30 October the album was released, the single was released with the album called "Utopia".
 The song is a duet between Sharon and Chris Jones and was released on 23 October.

-Their song "What Have You Done" is now on the video game "Guitar Hero: World Tour" and was present on a TV promo of a Grey's Anatomy episode, "The Truth Beneath The Rose" was featured in the commercials for The Tudors, season 3, on ShowTime.
-The song All I Need was featured in the American Television show, Vampire Diaries.
+Their song "What Have You Done" is on the video game Guitar Hero World Tour and was present on a TV promo of a Grey's Anatomy episode, "The Truth Beneath The Rose" was featured in the commercials for The Tudors, season 3, on Showtime.
+The song "All I Need" was featured in the American television show The Vampire Diaries.